WEDG: WYSL-FM, WPHD, WUFX

 This album-oriented rock format made WPHD popular, along with its morning duo, Robert W. Taylor and Harv Moore, whose show ran from 1978 to 1989.
+Moore had already achieved major market success at WPGC in Washington, DC.

 On September 23, 1989, the station changed call signs to WUFX, and rebranded as "103.3 The Fox".
 Taylor and Moore were fired and a new morning drive time show debuted, "Shredd and Ragan".
 Both Taylor and Moore eventually were hired at WHTT-FM, which is now WEDG's sister station.
 Taylor is now retired and Moore went on to stints at WECK, WHLD, and then back to WECK.
 Taylor later served as WECK's imaging voice.
+Moore died December 21, 2025, age 90.

 WEDG

 On June 23, 1995, the station adopted an alternative rock format, changed call letters to WEDG, and rebranded as "103.3 The Edge".
 At the time, Toronto radio station 102.1 CFNY-FM was making inroads in Western New York, and also rebranded itself "The Edge" shortly after the sign-on of WEDG.
 Because CFNY is a Canadian radio station, it was outside Jacobs Media's trademark on "The Edge" radio brand for U.S. stations.